 We recognise the importance of good corporate governance and behaviour.
 Airbus’ Corporate Governance has evolved to match our ambition, meet our obligations and reach the goals we set ourselves.

 We have also significantly enhanced our compliance system over the years.
-Our Standards of Business Conduct and Ethics & Compliance programme seeks to ensure our commitment to business integrity is just as robust by conforming to applicable laws, regulations and ethical business principles, as well as developing a culture of integrity.
+Our Code of Conduct and Ethics & Compliance programme seeks to ensure our commitment to business integrity is just as robust by conforming to applicable laws, regulations and ethical business principles, as well as developing a culture of integrity.

 As a signatory to the UN Global Compact, we maintain the highest standards on human rights and labour in our business practices around the world.

 Modern slavery, including servitude, forced labour and human trafficking is a global issue and affects every country, sector and industry.
 Airbus has a zero tolerance approach to modern slavery within its business, its operations and within its supply chain.

 In accordance with the UK Modern Slavery Act 2015 (MSA), our company-wide Airbus Modern Slavery Statement sets out the steps we have taken during the financial year ending 31 December 2017 to prevent modern slavery and human trafficking in our business and supply chains and the proposed actions to support this going forward.

 We design and integrate complex aerospace and defence products, leveraging an extensive supply chain.
 As we outsource a significant proportion of our activities, the supply chain is an integral part of our ecosystem and we are committed to ensuring that, as far as possible within our own scope of responsibility and legal obligations, we manage potential adverse impacts of our activities.